thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/README.md

 ...
 ```

-The image below shows the running container.
+The image below shows the running container on the Kubernetes cluster.

 ![](images/watson-nlp-kubernetes-01.png)